liorgrossman/darkness/README.md

 ## Be in touch
 * Join the [Darkness Developers Community on Facebook](https://www.facebook.com/groups/darkness-developers)
-* Contact us at: contact@darkness.app
+* Contact us at: support@darkness.app
 * Check out our other projects: [BookAuthority](https://bookauthority.org/) and [Select New Tab](https://chrome.google.com/webstore/detail/select-beautiful-photos-f/gidbhaipbdimcjbjkpnhkdhghpbghena)

 ##  Misc